 Below are suggested answers to the questions above.

-Sub-contractors are often paid per the job rather the hour, so they may be inadvertently incentivized to take shortcuts in foundation repair.
+Sub-contractors are often paid per the job rather the hour, so they may be inadvertently incentivize to take shortcuts in foundation repair.
 This leads to foundation repair problems.
 Recently we encountered an obviously subcontracted job in which every one of the 12 installed piers failed within 16 months.

 Look for third party evidence, such as Better Business Bureau ratings, or reports in Angie’s List.
 With regards to the Better Business Bureau, the Dallas Better Business Bureau and the Fort Worth Better Business Bureau maintain independent records and do not cross check one another.
 They have a policy off only rating the contractor with one bureau, so don’t discount when the other bureau doesn’t rate the company.
 Granite Foundation Repair is accredited by the Dallas Better Business Bureau.